 Take these steps to succeed in cross-border e-commerce

 Once you spot the opportunity in expanding your business to other markets, it is crucial to follow a well-designed strategy.
 “Failing to prepare is preparing to fail”, therefore use the best of your knowledge, and experts’ experience to approach the challenge in a way that will make sure you succeed.

 How to start?

 1. The research

-As mentioned above, you will definitely need to analyze the markets and your business – if it is fully ready to enter new countries, what will be your strong and weak points and how to manage them.
+As mentioned above, you will need to analyze the markets and your business – if it is fully ready to enter new countries, what will be your strong and weak points and how to manage them.
 Every market has its local specific, and it’s good to know as many details as possible.
 There are a lot of useful reports about markets, industries available on the web, so spend some time on research or buy such a service from an external company.
-You can start with reading our Explore the Market series about eCommerce in the most popular countries, such as the UK, Germany, Spain, Italy, France, and more.
+You can start with reading our Explore the Market series about ecommerce in the most popular countries, such as the UK, Germany, Spain, Italy, France, and more.

 2. Legal aspects and other regulations

 This may be one of the toughest parts, but don’t worry, you can ask for help from legal experts or government entities.
 Before launching a cross-border business, you need to follow each country's regulations regarding shipment, taxes, and law generally.
 If you choose a service of fulfillment network, you will shift some duties to logistic operators, worth considering.

 Your website needs to be prepared for foreign purchases, and this, apart from being translated to a local or popular language, means accepting payments in local currency and by a safe and well-known payment provider.
 If your research was complete, you will know what payment method is preferred in a country, how consumers treat shipping costs, etc.